Privacy

 United States

-Children’s Privacy Notice
+Children’s Privacy Statement

 We do not knowingly collect personal information through our online services from children under the age of 13.
 We may offer certain features on our online services, such as games, coloring activities, and digital books, that children can use without providing any personal information.
 In the future, should we decide to collect personal information from children under 13 through our online services, we will do so in compliance with applicable law, including any notices to and obtaining any consents from parents or guardians that are required by law.